Keyfactor/signserver-ce/signserver/lib/jaxws/readme.txt

-Jax-ws jars are from https://jax-ws.dev.java.net/, License is BSD.
+JAX-WS jars are from https://jax-ws.dev.java.net/, License is GPLv2 with Classpath exception.

 This is version 2.1.3